-Jefferson MRC's environmental goals guide the work we do, as well as reflect the goals of our parent organization, the Northwest Straits Commission (NWSC).
+Jefferson MRC's environmental goals guide the work we do and reflects the goals of our parent organization, the Northwest Straits Commission (NWSC).
 Click any photo to learn more about our projects.
+East Jefferson County is our project focus area.
+View a map of our project locations here.

 - Nearshore Protection & Restoration